Defunct Designs: The Amoco Logo

 Torch + Stripes

 The Amoco logo was fascinating as a little kid riding around town looking at signs, but the design gets a lot more interesting when you start digging into it.
-First of all, the logo was a combination of two other designs, a three-striped oval and a torch.
+First of all, the logo combined two other designs, a three-striped oval and a torch.
 Normally, combined logos are a hideously ugly mess, but in this case, the combined product was better than its constituent elements.
 But the other interesting thing about this design was its versatility.
 In my area, the torch-and-oval designs either said “Standard” or “Amoco”, but there were other names used with it as well, including “American” and “Pan-Am” (no relation to the airline.)
 This was a good introduction to the idea of a cohesive brand identity.

 Amoco to BP